Transferable & Stealthy Ensemble Attacks: A Black-Box Jailbreaking Framework for Large Language Models: Introduction

-\begin{enumerate} \item \textbf{Ensemble Different LLM-as-Attacker Methods:} We begin by developing an ensemble framework that incorporates different LLM-as-Attacker methods.
-This framework aims to deliver transferable and powerful jailbreak attacks. \item \textbf{Adjust Optimization Budgets for Different Instructions:} Given a set of malicious instructions, we analyze their individual jailbreak scores\footnote{Please refer to the website of CLAS 2024 for the calculation of the jailbreak score.} to identify those that are more challenging to optimize.
-We then allocate additional computation resources to these instructions. \item \textbf{Shatter Semantic Coherence to Balance Attack Performance and Instruction Stealthiness:} To maintain a balance between attack performance and instruction stealthiness, we randomly select a small subset of words from the given malicious instructions and insert them into the optimized instructions.
-This helps to preserve relatively high TF-IDF similarity, thereby avoiding easy detection. \end{enumerate}
+\begin{enumerate} \item \textbf{Ensemble of State-of-the-Art LLM-as-Attacker Methods:} We first construct an ensemble framework that integrates multiple state-of-the-art LLM-as-Attacker methods.
+By combining the strengths of different methods , this framework aims to generate more transferable and powerful jailbreak attacks that can bypass a wider range of LLM safety mechanisms. \item \textbf{Adaptive Optimization Resource Allocation Based on Instruction Difficulty:} Given a set of malicious instructions, we analyze their individual jailbreak scores\footnote{Please refer to the website of CLAS 2024 for the calculation of the jailbreak score.} to identify those that are more challenging to optimize.
+We then allocate additional computation resources to these instructions. \item \textbf{Semantic Perturbation for Balancing Attack Efficacy and Instruction Stealthiness:} To balance two key goals—high attack performance and high stealthiness—we design a semantic perturbation strategy: randomly select a small subset of words from the original malicious instructions and insert them into the optimized prompts.
+This operation helps preserve the original prompt’s TF-IDF similarity, making the optimized prompts less likely to be detected as adversarial inputs while still perturbing the embedding representations to enhance attack effectiveness \end{enumerate}

 To evaluate our method, we participated in CLAS 2024\footnote{Our team is named LlaXa, representing Large Language Model Break AI.} and achieved top performance in the Jailbreaking Attack Track (Track I).
 We actively respond to the call of the competition organizers by open-sourcing our solution at \url{https://github.com/YQYANG2233/Large-Language-Model-Break-AI}.